EmilGrovn/few-emitter-simulations/Steady-state/ReadMe.md

       Should consider: how do we choose frequencylist best
 return: frequencylist and spectrum

+getLinewidth.
+Function
+input: physical parameters
+imports spectrum data and calculates and saves linewidth

 ## analysing data
+plot_linewidths: from generated data; makes a single plot of the linewidth with a lot of comparison

 superplot_regimes

 comparison of N emitter to effective 1-emitter